Willem Oltmans

 Willem Leonard Oltmans (addressed as William Oltmans in some English publications; 10 June 1925 – 30 September 2004) was a Dutch investigative journalist and author active in international politics.

-Due to the highly critical stance he often took towards Dutch foreign policy, as of 1956 the Dutch government conspired to keep him out of work.
+Due to the highly critical stance he often took towards Dutch foreign policy, as of 1956, the Dutch government conspired to keep him out of work.
 A lengthy lawsuit (1991–2000) involving the Royal family led to the state having to pay him damages.

 Early life

 Oltmans was born into a wealthy family with roots in the Dutch East Indies.
 During the Second World War he was a member of the Dutch Resistance.
 "We blew up a German train," Oltmans told the Dutch daily Reformatorisch Dagblad in 2003.
 "Hitler called me a terrorist, but I saw myself as a freedom fighter."

 He studied at Nyenrode Business University (1946) and Yale University (1948), without graduating.
 Originally intent on a career with the diplomatic corps of the foreign service, he ended up working in press offices in the Netherlands (1953–1955).
-He was a close confidant of both Beatrix and Gertrude Büringh Boekhoudt (March 24, 1893 – September 3, 1982) who had been Crown Princess Beatrix's tutor since April 1951.
+He was a close confidant of both Beatrix and Gertrude Büringh Boekhoudt (24 March 1893 – 3 September 1982) who had been Crown Princess Beatrix's tutor since April 1951.
 He married in 1955 and worked as a freelance reporter in Rome in 1956 for De Telegraaf when he interviewed and befriended Indonesian president Sukarno during Sukarno's trip to Italy in 1956.
 This started his career as a controversial journalist which the Dutch Security Service would closely watch for many decades.

-On June 10, 1958, he moved to United States.
+On 10 June 1958, he moved to the United States.

 Convinced that a well connected and informed individual could play a decisive role in the international political arena, he assumed a pro-active part in global political developments, becoming both a news reporter and news maker.

 Dutch state conspiracy

 Against the will of the Dutch government, Oltmans interviewed Indonesian president Sukarno in 1956.
 Once he became a confidant of Sukarno and part of his inner circle he took it upon himself to convince the broader public in the Netherlands of the legitimacy of Sukarno's viewpoints.
-In 1957 he pleaded for the transfer of Dutch New Guinea to Indonesia while in Indonesia.
+In 1957, he pleaded for the transfer of Dutch New Guinea to Indonesia while in Indonesia.
 He claimed to have prevented a Dutch war against Indonesia over New Guinea by sending a memo to US president.
 Subsequently Joseph Luns, Minister of Foreign Affairs, covertly tried everything to sabotage Oltmans' career, with considerable success: for a long time, Oltmans was forced to live off welfare.
 Luns, who now had become Oltmans' nemesis, called him a 'one engine mosquito'.
-In 1995 Oltmans published his book My friend Sukarno.
+In 1995, Oltmans published his book My friend Sukarno.

 He fought a long lawsuit (1991–2000) against the Dutch state, which he eventually won.
-In 2000 a commission awarded him eight million guilders (four million dollars) in damages, after taxes.
+In 2000, a commission awarded him eight million guilders (four million dollars) in damages, after taxes.
 Having paid two million guilders in lawyer's fees, Oltmans bought a penthouse on a canal in Amsterdam and a Steinway piano.